wp-plugins/purple-heart-rating-free/readme.txt

 English & German: <a href=\"http://wp-buddy.com/\" target=\"_blank\" title=\"WP Buddy, your specialist for Wordpress Plugins\">WP Buddy</a>

 You would like to contribute to Purple Heart Rating Plugin by offering a free translation?
 Perfect!
-Please contact us through our contact form, indicating the language and we can send you the .po file.
-As a thank you you will get the Premium Version of our rating plugin for free and we will be happy to mention you here. <a href=\"http://wp-buddy.com/contact/\">Contact</a>
+Please contact us through our <a href=\"http://wp-buddy.com/contact/\">contact form</a>, indicating the language and we can send you the .po file.
+As a thank you you will get the Premium Version of our rating plugin for free and we will be happy to mention you here.

 == Installation ==